Connecting communities through transportation engineering, planning, design, construction, operations and maintenance services.

 In the 1980s, funding was approved for a new rail line for southwestern Chicago.
 EXP was a key member of the team responsible for planning the Southwest Transit Project, known as the CTA Orange Line.
 The team planned station locations across two potential routes.
 The new line officially opened in 1993. (photo, 2006)

 At its opening, the iconic new King Khalid International Airport in Riyadh, Saudi Arabia was one of the largest airports in the world.
-We provided geotechnical consulting for this significant global aviation project. (modern day photo)
+EXP provided geotechnical consulting and materials testing for this significant global aviation project.
+The materials testing teams provided inspection and testing of soils, concrete and asphalt for the entire project, with four on-site laboratories. (modern day photo)

 Design of the new Autoroute 55 (Highway 55) in Sherbrooke, Quebec marked an important milestone in the growth of the region.
 Work began in 1981 and the first section linking Highway 55 to Route 216 was inaugurated in 1985.